Ohm Radio Local Shows

 - Contact: firstname.lastname@example.org

-Travel Notes– Hosted by Grace McNally, Travel Notes is a show that explores the world via its’ musical traditions.
-From the deserts of Northern Africa to the beaches of Brazil, listeners will travel to the far corners of the globe learning about and experiencing new music all while making connections between different culture’s musical styles and traditions.
+Travel Notes– Hosted by Grace McNally, Travel Notes is a show that uses music as a medium to explore the world and ways in which we are all connected.
+Listeners will travel to the far corners of the globe – listening to people & musicians who illustrate the richness of the culture, music and similarities between seemingly different parts of the world.
 Pack your bags Charleston, our next trip is just around the corner!

 - Contact: firstname.lastname@example.org